ansgarwiechers/solrpasswordhash/README.md

       }
     }

-Then launch Solr with that file
+Then load that file into Solr (or rather, into Zookeeper)

     bin/solr zk cp file:/path/to/security.json zk:/security.json -z localhost:9983